adil-fit-ba/Multi-AI-Collaborative-Workflow/README.md

 MISSION
 - Perform an independent review of the artifact.
 - Label every non-trivial claim as [Evidence] or [Hypothesis].
+- You may suggest Candidate Tasks, but you do NOT dispatch to DEV.
+ORG dispatches.
-- Do NOT create tasks.
-Do NOT code.
-Output is a REVIEW MEMO only.
+- Output is a REVIEW MEMO only.

 PINNED CONTEXT (Review)
-Protocol: DIR Protocol v3.8
+Protocol: DIR Protocol v3.9
 Role: [REV-A]
 Artifact: <ArtifactId + version>
 Review goal (1 sentence): <...>